rosalab/rosalab.github.io/README.md

-# A Website Template for the ROSA Lab @ CSVT
+# Website Template for the ROSA Lab @ CSVT

 ## Introduction

-This is a statically-generated Jekyll/Liquid/Bootstrap-based website template for academics.
+This is a statically-generated Jekyll/Liquid/Bootstrap-based website template.
 This website is inspired from [Dr. Spencer's](https://github.com/sbryngelson/academic-website-template#hosting) and [Allan lab's](https://www.allanlab.org/) webpage templates.
 These templates have been modified to meet our requirements.

 The documentation for how to use this template has been provided in the remainder of this document.